 Look for signs reading "Acceso a Internet" or "Cibernautica" or "Cibercafe".
 Charges range from approx. US$1 an hour to US$3 an hour, depending on the location.

-As more people travel with laptops, smartphones and other devices like iPads, and WiFi connections become more frequent, the role of the Internet Cafe has less importance now than it did a few years ago.
+As more people travel with laptops, smart phones and other devices like iPads, and WiFi connections become more frequent, the role of the Internet Cafe has less importance now than it did a few years ago.
 However, many people still want to travel without lugging computer equipment (especially on vacation) and Internet Cafes also provide 'community services' for travelers, food and drink, long distance phone call services, and local knowledge and contacts for people, and are not likely to disappear any time soon.

 Internet Access for Longer Stays in Mexico

 If you plan to stay in Mexico a while, perhaps rent an apartment or share a house, live and work, enjoy a retirement in Mexico, or perhaps invest in your own home in Mexico, you can opt to rent dial-up or high-speed (ADSL) Internet access from Telmex (the biggest) or other service providers.
-With dial-up, you pay a monthly charge plus the cost of accessing the local call, regardless of how long the call lasts (or until the network logs you out).

 You'll find a post office (Oficina de Correos) in almost every town and in every city in Mexico.